bradbell/rustad/readme.md

 ## Goals Before Stable API

-1. Subtraction, multiplication and all the standard math functions.
+1. Subtraction, division and all the standard math functions.

 2. Optimizing the operation sequence.

-5. Add dynamic parameters; i.e., function arguments that can change value but act as constants when differentiating.
+3. Add dynamic parameters; i.e., function arguments that can change value but act as constants when differentiating.

+4. Forward and reverse sparse derivative calculations (sparsity patterns are already implemented).

 ## Wish List